the-dagger/Global-Launchpad-Initiative/README.md

 TODO :
 ====
-- [ ] Add twitter login.
 - [ ] Add facebook login.
-- [ ] Create a preference screen to manage user profile and enable/disable the background refresh.
 - [ ] Add ability to bookmark a particular resource.

 Screenshots :